SwarnaTripathy/Agriculture-Yield-Prediction-System/README.md

 | Power BI         | Visualization      | Dashboard and reporting                      |
 | Jupyter Notebook | Development Tool   | Pipeline development and testing             |
 | CSV / Excel      | Data Source        | Input datasets                               |

+## Project Implementation

+The project follows a structured and layered approach to process and analyze agricultural data efficiently:

+### 1. Data Ingestion
+Raw agricultural data in CSV format is collected and loaded into the Snowflake **RAW_DATA** schema.
+This layer stores unprocessed data to maintain source integrity and enable traceability.

+### 2. Data Cleaning & Preprocessing
+Python (Pandas) is used to clean and preprocess the data by handling missing values, removing unwanted columns, and standardizing column names.
+The cleaned data is then prepared for further transformation.

+### 3. Data Transformation (STAGING Layer)
+Data is transformed using SQL within Snowflake in the **STAGING** layer.
+This includes type conversion, feature engineering, and preparing structured datasets for analytical use.

+### 4. Data Warehouse Design
+A **Star Schema** is implemented in the **WAREHOUSE** layer with:
+- FACT_CROP_YIELD (central fact table)
+- DIM_CROP, DIM_LOCATION, DIM_WEATHER (dimension tables)

+This design ensures efficient querying and analytical performance.

+### 5. Data Loading
+Processed data is loaded into dimension and fact tables using surrogate keys and structured joins.
+Data integrity and consistency are validated during the loading process.

+### 6. Advanced Analytics
+SQL queries using CTEs, Window Functions, and aggregations are applied to perform:
+- Year-over-Year analysis
+- Ranking and trend analysis
+- Crop and region-based performance evaluation

+### 7. Performance Optimization
+Clustering is applied on frequently used columns such as **Year and Crop_ID** to improve query performance.
+Micro-partition pruning and query tuning are used to reduce data scan and execution time.

+### 8. Visualization
+An interactive dashboard is created using Power BI to visualize key insights such as yield trends, crop distribution, and weather impact.
+Filters and slicers are added for dynamic analysis.

+### 9. Security Implementation
+Data security is ensured using:
+- Role-Based Access Control (RBAC)
+- Dynamic Data Masking
+- Row-Level Security policies

+This ensures controlled and secure access to data.